 Reviewed by Dennis Schwartz

-The film bombed in the box office, but was nominated for Best Picture.
+The epic film was made for $12 million and grossed $20 million at the box office.
+It was nominated for Best Picture.
 John Wayne put up his own dough to star, produce and make his debut as director of this patriotic but inaccurate epic Western.
 One patriotic gesture has the Duke as Davy Crockett saying “Republic.
 I like the sound of the word.
 It means people can live free, talk free, go or come, buy or sell, be drunk or sober, however they choose.
 Some words give you a feeling.
 Republic is one of those words that makes me tight in the throat–the same tightness a man gets when his baby takes his first step or his first baby shaves and makes his first sound like a man.
 Some words can give you a feeling that makes your heart warm.
 Republic is one of those words.”

 The battle for independence of Texas will always be remembered for its motto “Remember the Alamo,” though I’m afraid the film will be recalled for being so ponderous.
 It was planned for ten years by Wayne along with screenwriter James Edward Grant.
 There was uncredited help in the direction by Wayne’s old pal John Ford.